Who are the UBOs for your vereniging or stichting? 5 examples

 - The interest based on actual control: who takes important decisions for the vereniging or stichting in practice?

-Examples
+Examples of UBOs

 Below are the UBOs in some common situations.
 If you cannot determine a UBO based on the first point ‘interest based on assets’, look at point 2, ‘interest based on voting rights’ and so on.

-1. Based on assets
+1. Interest through assets

 Stichting Help N. has raised money for Nadia so that she can undergo major heart surgery.
-This is included in the purpose statement of the foundation's articles of association.
-Nadia is the only one for whom money is raised.
-She is therefore a beneficiary of assets and UBO.
+This is included in the purpose statement of the stichting's articles of association.
+Nadia receives all the money raised, so 100% of the assets.
+That is more than 25%, so she is a UBO.

-2. Based on voting rights
+2. Interest through voting rights

-3. Based on actual control
+3. Interest through actual control

-A nature conservation foundation in West Friesland has 4 board members: Steef, Kenza, Erhan, and Joy.
+A nature conservation stichting in West Friesland has 4 board members: Steef, Kenza, Erhan, and Joy.
 None of them is entitled to more than 25% of the foundation's assets.
 Nor does anyone have more than 25% voting rights or control in any other way.
 Therefore, the foundation's senior executives are the UBOs.
 In this case, these are the (managing) directors: Steef, Kenza, Erhan, and Joy.

 A football club in Almere with more than 100 members has 3 board members: Amy, Tygo, and Rishi.
 The statutes state that the general members' meeting decides on amending the statutes.
 All members of the association have one vote each.
 So there is no one who can exercise more than 25% of the votes when taking the decision to amend the bylaws.
 In this case, the senior executives are the association's UBOs.
 These are the (managing) directors: Amy, Tygo, and Rishi.